Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 e.
 Reporting of Convictions

 An employee who is convicted (including a plea of nolo contendere) of a criminal drug statute violation occurring in the workplace or on Stanford property must, notify Stanford University of the conviction within five days after the conviction.
-Notification must be in writing to the local human resources office, the Associate Vice President of Employee & Management Services (for staff) or the Dean (for faculty).
+Notification must be in writing to the local human resources office, the Associate Vice President of Employee & Labor Relations (for staff) or the Dean (for faculty).

-Responsibility for effective implementation and enforcement of Stanford's Controlled Substances and Alcohol Policy begins with supervisors.
+Responsibility for effective implementation and enforcement of the Stanford Alcohol and Other Drugs Policy begins with supervisors.
 Supervisors must be alert to indications or evidence of the use or presence of controlled substances or alcohol in the workplace.

 b.
 Consultation with Human Resources